 Seattle is known for its natural beauty.
 You can see bald eagles, bears, elk, and so much more in the surrounding areas.
 But to me, there’s nothing more special than whale watching.
 It’s such a rare sighting around here that any opportunity to see them is a special one.
 Not to mention, it makes for an amazing Seattle photo op.

 Have you ever gone whale watching in Seattle?
 How was your experience?
 We’d love to hear from you!
 Leave a comment below or connect with us on Twitter, Facebook, Instagram, YouTube and Vimeo.
-You can also visit Moarly Creative for ideas on more awesome Seattle photo ops.
+You can also visit Moarly Creative for ideas on more awesome Seattle photo ops and to learn more about our video production company.